 “Just a glass then,” he agreed as if it had been her suggestion.

-“Should we head home?”
-He suggested after less than an hour, before the waitress had a chance to take their empty glasses and ask what else they wanted to drink.
+“Should we head home?” he suggested after less than an hour, before the waitress had a chance to take their empty glasses and ask what else they wanted to drink.

 “Sorry, Brid,” he said, pushing a five pound note into her hand, “That should get you home.
 My parents will hit the roof if I’m not home by three.”

 Suddenly the pretence was over.
-He was an eighteen year old again with an empty inside pocket and an even emptier feeling in his heart.
+He was an eighteen year old with an empty pocket and an even emptier feeling in his heart.
 He knew it wasn’t the most chivalrous thing to do, but at that moment he couldn’t see an alternative.
 His heals were sore in his new shoes when he opened the front gate about two hours later.
 An angry voice greeted him as he mounted the stairs.